 Notification for subscription via group

+Whenever the subscription relationship is established through a <group> resource and either

+subscribed to resources' modification triggers a notification procedure as defined in clause 7.5.1.2.2

-Whenever the subscribed to resources' modification triggers a notification procedure as defined in clause 7.5.1.2.2 and the subscription relationship is established through group resource, the following procedure shall be performed.
+Or the subscribed to sub-<group> triggers a aggregated notification procedure as defined in clause 7.5.1.2.6, the following procedure shall be performed.

 The Member hosting CSE shall perform the steps defined in clause 7.5.1.2.2.